exakat/exakat/docs/Rules.rst

 #################

-According to the manual, 'Attempting to throw an exception from a destructor (called in the time of script termination) causes a fatal error.'
+According to the manual, ``Attempting to throw an exception from a destructor (called in the time of script termination) causes a fatal error.``

 The destructor may be called during the lifespan of the script, but it is not certain.
 If the exception is thrown later, the script may end up with a fatal error.